-So, I'm going to give you an example so that you can really understand this.
-Let's take, for instance, the question, why hasn't my friend responded to my email?
-Okay, I can tell you I have had this question.
-I know all of you have thought this before.
-Why hasn't my friend gotten back to me and responded to my email?
-Now, you can't type that into Google.
-Right?

-You can't go on Wikipedia and find the answer, but your brain still wants to know.
-Your brain is still unsure why this is happening.
-Now, here's the thing, the question itself, why hasn't my friend responded to my email?
-It doesn't make you feel anything until you answer that question with a thought.
+So I'm going to give you an example so that you can really understand this.
+Let's take for instance the question, "Why hasn't my friend responded to my email?"
+I can tell you, I have had this question, I know all of you out there have thought this before.
+"Why hasn't my friend gotten back to me and responded to my email?"
+Now, you can't type that into Google, you can't go on Wikipedia and find the answer, but your brain still wants to know.
+Your brain is still unsure why is this happening.
+Now, here's the thing.
+The question itself, "Why hasn't my friend responded to my email?", it doesn't make you feel anything until you answer that question with a thought.
 I want you to think about that.
-The question itself doesn't make you feel anything until you've answered it with a thought.
+The question itself doesn't make you feel anything until you answer it with a thought.

-There are so many available thoughts that you could think of to this question, but I am just going to select two.
-You could think, I bet she's really busy with everything going on at work.
-That's one potential answer to that question.
-Why she hasn't gotten back to you, or you could think maybe she's annoyed at me, and that's why she hasn't responded.
-All right.

-So, both answers are in response to the same question, but you'll see one is positive or neutral really, and the other is negative.
-You can see how depending on the answer that your brain comes up with to the question.
-You're going to have two very different think, feel, and act cycles.
-In one cycle where your brain decided, oh, she must be really busy at work.
-In that one, when you think that thought, oh, she must be really busy at work, you're likely to feel care or passion, right?
+And there are so many available thoughts that you could think to this question, but I'm just going to select two.
+You could think, "I bet she's really busy with everything going on at work."
+That's one potential answer to that question, why she hasn't gotten back to you.
+Or you could think, "Maybe she's annoyed at me and that's why she hasn't responded."
+So both answers are in response to the same question, but you'll see, one is positive or neutral really, and the other is negative.
+And you can see how depending on the answer that your brain comes up with to the question, you're going to have two very different think-feel-act cycles.

-You are likely to have kind of positive emotions, but in the other example where your brain decided she must be annoyed at you, when you think that thought in the think, feel, and act cycle, what that is going to create is anxiety or worry.
-So, the question is the same.
-The question was, why hasn't my friend responded to this email?
-But depending on the answers, you come up with.
-It will make a dramatic difference in how you feel.
+In one cycle where your brain decided, "She must be really busy at work", in that one, when you think that thought, she must be really busy at work, you're likely to feel care or compassion, right?
+You're likely to have kind of positive emotions.
+But in the other example where your brain decided that she must be annoyed at you, when you think that thought, in the think-feel-act cycle, what that is going to create is probably anxiety or worry.
+So the question is the same, the question was, "Why hasn't my friend responded to this email?"
+But depending on the answers you come up with, it will make a dramatic difference in how you feel.